dannycee/countries_asynchronous_JS-/ReadMe.md

 ## Credits

 - Project structure and code was part of udemy course of Jonas Schmedtmann - The Complete JavaScript Course 2024: From Zero to Expert!
+I just tried to tweak it a little bit.
+I added all the countries, and expanding cards.
+However the cards are not expanding as I wanted.